sebbacon/respire/views/consultancy-and-project-management.md

 We have been commissioned by CCG's to lead on the following respiratory projects.

 •	2011.
 Yorkshire and Humber SHA and Asthma UK.
-First Paediatric Asthma Local Enhanced service in the UK.
+First Paediatric Asthma Local Enhanced Service in the UK.
+Clinical Lead
 •	2012-2014.
-Calderdale CCG Living Well with asthma project (Paediatrics)
+Calderdale CCG Living Well with asthma project (Paediatrics).
+Clinical Lead
 •	2015.
-Calderdale CCG to provide education and project support for COPD case finding project
+Calderdale.
+Provision of COPD and spirometry and project support for COPD case finding project
 •	2015 –2016  Leeds West CCG.
 Paediatric Asthma Project.
+Clinical Lead
+•	2016-2019.
+Provision of spirometry education for the following CCG’s; Sheffield, Lancaster, Blackburn and Darwen,  Huddersfield, Oldham and Calderdale
+•	2018-2019.
+Salford CCG.
+Project lead.
+Digital health innovation

 ## Testimonials ##